status-im/help.status.im/docs/en/status-communities/vote-to-feature-a-status-community.md

 The process is for Status Wallet, but you can also try other wallets like MetaMask.

+You may need to connect your wallet again when you revisit the dApp depending on your browser settings.

 1. Open your wallet and switch the network to Optimism.
 1. Open the dApp and select **Connect** from the top navigation.
 1. From your wallet, confirm to connect.

 ## Step 2: Initiate a round of vote {: #initiate-voting}

-After the previous round of vote is finalized, a new round can be initiated.
-Each round lasts one week.
+If you don't see the "Finalize weekly featured" button at the top of the Directory section in the dApp, you can start a new voting round.
+Otherwise, someone must [finalize the vote][finalize-the-vote] first.

 A round of vote starts when the first voter [cast a vote][cast-the-vote].
-This initiating voter must pay a gas fee.

 ## Step 3: Cast your vote {: #cast-the-vote}

 The voting period lasts for five days.
-Voters don't pay any gas fee.
+You can find the communities you like in the Directory section of the dApp and vote.

 1. From the top navigation of the dApp, select **Directory** to view all public communities.
 1. Find the community you want to vote for and select **Feature this community!**